-The Company established letters of credit used in connection with certain obligations mainly related to real estate transactions, benefit programs, purchase orders and guarantees with a gross potential liability of approximately \$327 million as at January 2, 2021 (December 28, 2019 - \$316 million).
+The Company established letters of credit used in connection with certain obligations mainly related to real estate transactions, benefit programs, purchase orders and quarantees with a gross potential liability of approximately \$331 million as at January 1, 2022 (January 2, 2021 - \$339 million).
 In addition, the Company has provided to third parties the following significant guarantees:

 Associate Guarantees The Company has arranged for its Associates to obtain financing to facilitate their inventory purchases and fund their working capital requirements by providing guarantees to various Canadian chartered banks that support Associate loans.
-As at January 2, 2021, the Company's maximum obligation in respect of such guarantees was \$580 million (December 28, 2019 - \$580 million) with an aggregate amount of \$470 million (December 28, 2019 - \$468 million) in available lines of credit allocated to the Associates by the various banks.
-As at January 2, 2021, Associates had drawn an aggregate amount of \$86 million (December 28, 2019 - \$18 million) against these available lines of credit.
+As at January 1, 2022, the Company's maximum obligation in respect of such guarantees was \$580 million (January 2, 2021 - \$580 million) with an aggregate amount of \$469 million (January 2, 2021 - \$470 million) in available lines of credit allocated to the Associates by the various banks.
+As at January 1, 2022, Associates had drawn an aggregate amount of \$52 million (January 2, 2021 - \$86 million) against these available lines of credit.
 Any amounts drawn by the Associates are included in bank indebtedness on the Company's consolidated balance sheets.
-As recourse, in the event that any payments are made under the guarantees, the Company holds a first-ranking security interest on all assets of Associates, subject to certain prior-ranking statutory claims.
+As recourse, in the event that any payments are made under the quarantees, the Company holds a first-ranking security interest on all assets of Associates, subject to certain priorranking statutory claims.

 Independent Funding Trusts The full balance relating to the debt of the independent funding trusts has been consolidated on the balance sheets of the Company (see note 21).
-As at January 2, 2021 the Company has agreed to provide a credit enhancement of \$64 million (December 28, 2019 - \$64 million) in the form of a standby letter of credit for the benefit of the independent funding trusts representing not less than 10% (December 28, 2019 - not less than 10%) of the principal amount of loans outstanding.
+As at January 1, 2022 the Company has agreed to provide a credit enhancement of \$64 million (January 2, 2021 - \$64 million) in the form of a standby letter of credit for the benefit of the independent funding trusts representing not less than 10% (January 2, 2021 - not less than 10%) of the principal amount of loans outstanding.
 This credit enhancement allows the independent funding trusts to provide financing to the Company's franchisees.
 As well, each franchisee provides security to the independent funding trusts for its obligations by way of a general security agreement.
 In the event that a franchisee defaults on its loan and the Company has not, within a specified time period, assumed the loan, or the default is not otherwise remedied, the independent funding trusts would assign the loan to the Company and draw upon this standby letter of credit.
 This standby letter of credit has never been drawn upon.
 The Company has agreed to reimburse the issuing bank for any amount drawn on the standby letter of credit.

 Lease Obligations In connection with historical dispositions of certain of its assets, the Company has assigned leases to third parties.
 The Company remains contingently liable for these lease obligations in the event any of the assignees are in default of their lease obligations.
-The minimum rent, which does not include other lease related expenses such as property tax and common area maintenance charges, is in aggregate, approximately \$12 million (December 28, 2019 - \$12 million).
-Additionally, the Company has guaranteed lease obligations of a third party distributor in the amount of \$3 million (December 28, 2019 - \$2 million).
+The Company has guaranteed lease obligations of a third party distributor in the amount of \$2 million (January 2, 2021 - \$3 million).

 Glenhuron Bank Limited Surety Bond In connection with the Canada Revenue Agency's reassessment of the Company on certain income earned by Glenhuron (see note 31), the Company arranged for a surety bond to the Ministry of Finance in order to appeal the reassessments.
-As a result of the decision of the Tax Court and incremental payments, the amount of the surety bond is \$52 million (December 28, 2019 - \$49 million).
+As a result of the decision of the Tax Court and incremental payments, the amount of the surety bond is \$56 million (January 2, 2021 - \$52 million).
+The Company expects the surety bond to be released in 2022 as a result of the favourable decision of the Supreme Court (see note 31).